thomas-cleary-uwa/cits3200-unipark-booking/README.md

 To run the app you need a local instance of the database.

 #### Option 1: Manual Option
-To create this file run the following two commands from /flask-app
+To create the SQLite database file run the following two commands from /flask-app

 `$ flask db migrate`
 `$ flask db upgrade`